microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 Similarly, use `globalTeardown` to run something once after all the tests.
 Alternatively, let `globalSetup` return a function that will be used as a global teardown.
 You can pass data such as port number, authentication tokens, etc. from your global setup to your tests using environment variables.

 :::note
-Using `globalSetup` and `globalTeardown` will not produce traces or artifacts.
-If you want to produce traces and artifacts, use [project dependencies](#option-1-project-dependencies).
+Using `globalSetup` and `globalTeardown` will not produce traces or artifacts, and options like `headless` or `testIdAttribute` specified in the config file are not applied.
+If you want to produce traces and artifacts and respect config options, use [project dependencies](#option-1-project-dependencies).
 :::

 ```js title="playwright.config.ts"